tasneemkoushar/talawa-docs/docs/talawa-admin-docs/screens/ManageTag/ManageTag/functions/default.md

 \> **default**(): `JSX.Element`

-Component that renders the Manage Tag screen when the app navigates to '/orgtags/:orgId/managetag/:tagId'.
+Component that renders the Manage Tag screen when the app navigates to '/orgtags/:orgId/manageTag/:tagId'.

-This component does not accept any props and is responsible for displaying the content associated with the corresponding route.

 ## Returns